HWNi/DATA515-Project/examples/README.md

 ![ss1](https://cloud.githubusercontent.com/assets/26759376/26755754/57157ce2-4849-11e7-84cb-8e4a1bdf61be.png)

 ### Filter Options
 The filter options allow users to select between Uber and taxi as well as a certain period they feel they are most interested in.
-Fliters include a checkbox button group, a slider and two dropdown menus.
+Filters include a checkbox button group, a slider and two dropdown menus.
 Checkbox button group provides selections between Uber and taxi.
 The initial value is Uber data on April 1st at hour 0.
-Users can select either some of the fliters or all of the fliters.
-If only some of fliters are selected, then the others will keep their initializing defaults.
+Users can select either some of the filters or all of the filters.
+If only some of filters are selected, then the others will keep their initializing defaults.

 ## Examples